 The opportunity to ride school buses is a privilege.
-The cooperation and courtesy of children is necessary to assure that bus transportation is safe and efficient.
+The cooperation and courtesy of children are necessary to assure that bus transportation is safe and efficient.
 The rules and regulations listed in this pamphlet are the results of a careful study based upon years of experience in the operation of our school bus system.
 Please review these rules with your children so they will know what is expected of them whenever they ride the school bus.
 Bus stops are reviewed annually.

-Bus drivers are not authorized to make changes of bus stops without the prior approval of the Transportation Director.
+Bus drivers are not authorized to make changes to bus stops without the prior approval of the Transportation Director.
 Please do not ask this of them.
 You are invited to call the transportation office when you have a question about the school bus services.
 The phone number is 926-3900.